dspeyer/dspeyer.github.io/magic.md

 2. Create Body: Convert an appropriate amount (usually X*10 kg) of appropriate material into a body a CR X or weaker spirit can possess (cost: X)
 3. Send Spirit: Willing spirit becomes simultaneously in its location and in an extraplanar location adjacent to a named spirit.
 Target spirit is mostly gone, but can return as a standard action. (cost: 1)
 4. Spirit Anchor: Target object qualifies as a comfortable environment for one type of spirit  (cost: 3)
-4. Summon Element: Bring X cubic meters of matter from an elemental plane into the material (cost: 5*X) [requires corresponding elemental school]
+4. Summon Element: Bring up to X cubic meters of matter from an elemental plane into the material (cost: 5*X) [requires corresponding elemental school]
+5. Lesser Summon Element: Bring up to one liter of matter from an elemental plane into the material (cost: 2) [requires corresponding elemental school]

 When selecting extraplanar spirits, you can either seek a spirit of a general description who would be happy to be summoned/contacted or a specific spirit by name (either true name or current use-name).
 If you select the former, the spirit will be grateful for the contact and broadly supportive of your goals insofar as they align with its nature.
 If you select the latter, the spirit can make a will save to reject the contact altogether, and will act according to its interests.